riot/riot/.github/CONTRIBUTING.md

 ### Development Process

-`main` is considered safe and should be identical to the last release tag.
-When submitting pull requests please use the `dev` branch.
+When submitting pull requests please use the `main` branch.
+We use only this branch for the development of Riot.js.
+Releases will be tagged from the `main` branch.

 ### Create a test